Your Health & Safety half-year roundup

 Health surveillance

-• Keep clear records: Log every health concern or incident, even minor ones.
-This helps you spot trends, respond early, and fulfil legal duties.
+• Keep a clear paper trail: Log every health check, concern, or incident, even minor ones.
+Good records help you spot patterns, take action, and stay compliant.

 Guarding